r-for-educators/flair/README.md

 ## The `flair_*` functions

-The advantage of a `decorate_code` object is that you can add formatting to the source code without altering the output.
+The advantage of a `with_flair` object is that you can add formatting to the source code without altering the output.
 This decorative formatting is specified through the suite of `flair` functions

 ### flair